SaifulKIslam/QAProject/README.md

 <a name=risks></a>
 ## Risk Assessment

-I have thought of a number of risks that my project may face and have categorised them below to analyse the risk, its impact, likelihood and the appropriate response to that risk.
-The risks can be seen as a combination of technical risks associate with the development side of the project and general risks that will directly or indirectly impact the project
+I carried out a risk assessment in the planning stage to plan for issues that may have occurred.
+I included various risks that my project may could come accross and have categorised them below to according to their risk, its impact, likelihood anda suitable response.
+The risks can be seen as a combination of technical risks with the development of the project and general risks that will directly or indirectly impact the project.

 [Excel version](https://docs.google.com/spreadsheets/d/1PkbGO7We7VWNwiyrE6rUQE0_KDZOs-1CUOdsQAjmLcc/edit#gid=0)
 <img src="/Documentation/Risk Table.png" alt="CI" width="100%" height="100%"/>